rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.1.6 =
+= 4.1.7 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
 Added filters to alter the image/video URLS in activity.
-Fixed broken UI when image information is edited/updated also fixed issue related to media sorting and playlist settings not getting saved in groups.
+Fix UI/media broken on activity page also fixed the save settings button of manage media in groups and updated the notices.

 == Sponsors ==